Here are all the winners from the Grammys 2022 – rolling list

 Best Classical Instrumental Solo

-Jennifer Koh – ‘Alone Together’
+Jennifer Koh – ‘Alone Together’ – winner

 Simone Dinnerstein – ‘An American Mosaic’